 The symptoms are caused by the feeding activity of the rice panicle mite, Steneotarsonemus spinki.
 High temperatures and low rainfall are ideal for the development of large populations in the field.
 Optimal conditions are temperatures between 25.5 °C and 27.5 °C and humidities between 80 and 90%.
 Intensive, continuous rice culture and the sharing of equipment between fields is also conducive to population buildup.
 Rice plants can be infested throughout the entire year.
 However, populations are greatest at the booting stage and decline as the plant matures.
 Damage is often difficult to characterize because the mite is commonly interacting with other pests of rice such as Sarocladium oryzae (sheath rot) and Burkholderia glumae (bacterial panicle blight).

-Make sure not to kill natural enemies on of S. spinki on paddy fields (spiders, endo-parasitoid wasp, etc.) through the overuse of insecticide.
+Make sure not to kill natural enemies of S. spinki on paddy fields (spiders, endo-parasitoid wasp, etc.) through the overuse of insecticide.